Mun Se-gwang

-Mun Se-gwang (December 26, 1951 – December 20, 1974) was a Japanese-born North Korean sympathizer who attempted to assassinate South Korean president Park Chung-hee on August 15, 1974.
+Mun Se-gwang (26 December 1951 – 20 December 1974) was a Korean Japanese assassin who attempted to assassinate South Korean president Park Chung Hee on 15 August 1974.
 The assassination attempt resulted in the deaths of Park's wife, Yuk Young-soo, and a high school student, Jang Bong-hwa.

 Biography

-Mun Se-gwang was born in Osaka on 26 December 1951, where many Zainichi Koreans resided.
-His family were immigrants from North Korea who fled to Japan shortly after the outbreak of the Korean War.
-While in high school, he began actively studying the biographies of Mao Zedong and Kim Il-sung, and became a supporter of far-left beliefs.
-For several years, he began communicating with supporters of Juche within the Korean community and fell under the influence of several North Korean agents, who eventually convinced him the need to eliminate President of the Republic of Korea Park Chung-hee in order to raise a 'popular uprising' in South Korea.
+Mun Se-gwang was born to an ethnic Korean family in Osaka, Japan on 26 December 1951.
+His family had fled from North Korea to Japan shortly after the outbreak of the Korean War.

+While in high school, he began studying the biographies of Mao Zedong and Kim Il Sung, and became a supporter of communist beliefs.
+He communicated with supporters of Juche within the Korean community for several years, coming into contact with North Korean agents who eventually convinced him of the need to eliminate President of the Republic of Korea Park Chung Hee in order to incite a popular uprising in South Korea.

-In November 1973, Mun Se-gwang finally decided to assassinate Park Chung-hee and, was paid 500,000 yen to prepare and implement his plan.
-In May 1974, he received a fake Japanese passport in the name of 'Yuki Kawagami'.
+In November 1973, Mun Se-gwang finally decided to assassinate Park Chung Hee and, was paid 500,000 yen to prepare and implement his plan.
+In May 1974, he received a fake Japanese passport under the name 'Yuki Kawagami'.